Krs-Mauro/mauroWeb/README.md

 # Mauro Porftolio

-This portfolio was deployed using Aws amplify and github actions
+This portfolio was deployed using github pages